-- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
-To contribute to peer-reviewed publications and other outputs, including as lead author: - 3.
-To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
-Play a full part in the research team and participate in relevant decisions as appropriate - 6.
-Conduct psychometric analyses in relation to the new instrument being developed
+- 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
+To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
+To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
+To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
+To conduct literature and data searches in order to identify model parameters and inform modelling scenarios; - 6.
+To develop and apply a model to assess the effects of climate adaptation and Net Zero measures on health and health inequalities in older, heat vulnerable groups; - 7.
+To develop and apply a multi-state life table model of dementia progression and mortality in the UK.